jessebuckmann/sample_preparation_module/Syllabus_2020.md

 #### Before the cohort meeting:

 + Make yourself familiar with the [taxonomy of open value exchanges](./Lectures/Reading_material/Taxonomy_of_open_value_exchanges.rtf)
-+ Prepare some quiz questions based on the scientific lectures (Ingmar, Dries, Peter, Alessandro, Gerhard) of the past 3 weeks.
++ Prepare some quiz questions based on the scientific lectures (Ingmar, Dries, Peter, Allard, Gerhard) of the past 3 weeks.
 We will make teams and you will quiz each other.

 #### After the cohort meeting: